Dan's Hurricane Log

 I paid for helpers to try to move my house project along...to do the work that Chris should have done himself.
 That's Chris Smith's picture on the right.
 He even wears a tape measure to give the impression that he knows what he's doing!
 He was nice enough to have his girlfriend Sandra take this photo of him for me.
 Chris told me that Sandra loves him.

 Then a call comes from Big Ron.
 Big Ron tells me me that Chris offers to pay Ron to grout some tile.
 Ron says O.K.
 Next, Chris says to Big Ron, "and since your working for Dan be sure to charge him too".
+Ron was being honest when he called me and told me about Chris' offer, later that day.

 While all of this is going on in Louisiana, I am in California driving towards the San Francisco bay area to move my elderly mother.
 My phone rings and I hear my friend telling me that Chris just "quit".
 I was driving so I let my buddy who was with me handle the calls from Chris.
 It all boiled down to this.
-Chris thought that he was the big joke on the jobsite.
+Chris thought that he was the big joke on the jobsite (which was true at this point).
 Chris wanted even more money to finish the job that he was a year behind on and he had already been paid more than it was worth.
 He hadn't finished one portion of the job.
 He still had the materials that I had bought and refused to return them (I think that this is called stealing).
-He also refused to return my $3.200 wood engraving machine, which he later pawned.
+He also refused to return my $3,200 wood engraving machine, which he later pawned.
 Chris called and attempted to throw Big Ron under the bus.
 Chris said that Big Ron was trying to cheat me.
-What a lame attempt;
+What a lame attempt; what a class act!

 The smartest advice I got (after it was too late) was that if your contractor/tradesman can't afford to do the job with his own money, you should run away.